PantalaLabs/BionicGlove/README.md

 Even the most difficult one is a very simple esketch with a few lines.
 .

+.

+.

+.

+.

 #### ESP + ESP Setup
-1. upload your sketch to your ESP32 Receiver unit via regular ESP32 UART port (take a note of this number);
+1. upload your sketch to your ESP32 Receiver unit via regular ESP32 UART port (take a note of this port number);
 2. disconnect UART port from ESP32 Receiver unit;
 3. power ESP32 Receiver with a good 1A power supply.
 Attention : never use the computer's USB port.
 It is weak and can be damaged when Bluetooth is turned on;
 4. turn on Bionic Glove;